wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-deploy-microsoft-teams/includes/3-understand-teams-management-tools.md

 For more information, please refer to [Use the Microsoft Graph API to work with Microsoft Teams](/graph/api/resources/teams-api-overview).

-## Management through Teams Clients
+## Management through Teams clients

 Team owners can make changes on their owned teams by performing certain management tasks without being assigned either the Global Administrator or Teams Administrator roles.